 WELCOME!We worship every Sunday at 10:00 am and we'd love for you to join us!

-Whether you're a first time visitor or a long-time member, we are always happy to see you at worship or at any of the programs and services at Orange Beach Presbyterian Church.
+Whether you're a first time visitor or a long-time member, we are always happy to see you at worship or at any of the events and worship services at Orange Beach Presbyterian Church.

 If you're thinking of visiting, you might have questions about what to expect.
 That's normal, so here are a few things which might make your first visit more comfortable.